ariaghora/noe/README.md

 ```

 ## High-level neural network API
-With autograd, it is possible to make of neural networks in various degree of abstraction.
+With automatic differentiation, it is possible to make of neural networks in various degree of abstraction.
 You can control the flow of of the network, even design a custom fancy loss function.
 For the high level API, there are several implementation of neural network layers, optimizers, along with `TModel` class helper, so you can prototype your network quickly.
 ```delphi
 { Initialize the model. }
 NNModel := TModel.Create([